ORAL FOOD CHALLENGES

 Do you have recipes for a BAKED egg or milk challenge?

 Yes.
 Similar to any other oral food challenge, you would need to prepare the food and bring it to your appointment.
-You must have eaten and tolerated all those ingredients in the baked product previously, with the exception of egg or milke, depending on what you are being challenged to.
+You must have eaten and tolerated all those ingredients in the baked product previously, with the exception of egg or milk, depending on what you are being challenged to.
 While you can change, add or remove ingredients listed, the amount of egg (or milk for a milk challenge) should remain the same.

 The baked egg recipe can be